 We use a third-party script called automysqlbackup to take MySQL backups of GOV.UK infrastructure.

-on a dedicated mount point on the MySQL backup machines (mysql-backup-1.backend and whitehall-mysql-backup-1.backend).
+mysqldump and stores it on a dedicated mount point on the MySQL backup machines (

-The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
-Duplicity runs each night to send encrypted backups to an Amazon S3 bucket.
+backup-1.management) pulls the latest backup and stores it on disk.
+Duplicity runs nightly to send encrypted backups to an Amazon S3 bucket.

 To restore from this method:

-- Fetch a backup from either the dedicated mount point, the onsite machine or the S3 bucket using duplicity (to decrypt you may need a password kept in encrypted hieradata).
+- Using duplicity, fetch a backup from either the dedicated mount point, the on-site machine, or the S3 bucket.
+To decrypt this you may need a password kept in encrypted hieradata.

 - Unzip the file

 mysql < file- see these MySQL docs on using file imports.